buildo/book/book/frontend/tutorial/step_8.md

 You reached the last step of the tutorial!

 In our projects we almost always use the (FlexView)[https://github.com/buildo/react-flexview] component to compose our layout and to wrap our components, instead of the classic `<div>`.
+To easily understand why, take a minute to read the introduction of the [Flexview Book](https://buildo.gitbooks.io/flexview/content/docs/Introduction.html).

 Let's try to do the same here!

 First, to make it work, add the corresponding `import` inside the `src/app/theme/index.js` file:
 ```js